Back to Back Letters of Credit - Explained

 A letter of credit is often written by a bank or an institutional intermediary promising that it will be responsible for a holder's payment to a beneficiary if the holder does not make the payment.
 A back-to-back letter of credit is used when an intermediary is involved in a financial transaction between a buyer and a seller.
 A broker or a financial institution can act as an intermediary between the buyer and seller.
 In such case, one letter of credit is issued to the intermediary.
 Two letters of credit (LCs) are involved in a back-to-back letter of credit transaction.The intermediary then secures a second letter of credit to complete the transaction.

-A Little More on what is a Back-To-Back Letter Of Credit
+How is a Back-To-Back Letter Of Credit Used?

 Back-to-back letters of credit occur in transactions wherein the seller is guaranteed to receive payment once the proof that the terms of the transaction have been completed is presented to the bank (intermediary's bank).